Kimia232/OIM3640-Final-Project/Final Project Proposal.md

 April 13th to 15th

 This weekend we will both spend time searching different APIs that would work for the project we are planning.
 Based on the available APIs, we will adjust the project to fit the information.
-For example, if only certain information is available for the

 April 15th – April 21st